Visual Analog Pain Scale

 Intervention model description

 This study was designed as a randomized crossover trial.
 Patients requiring at least two capillary blood glucose measurements were included in the study.
 Participants were randomized into two groups.
-In the first group, placebo was applied during the first measurement, and cold spray was used for the second measurement.
-Conversely, in the second group, cold spray was applied prior to the first glucose measurement, followed by placebo during the second measurement.
+In the first group, placebo was applied during the first measurement, and vapocoolant spray was used for the second measurement.
+Conversely, in the second group, vapocoolant spray was applied prior to the first glucose measurement, followed by placebo during the second measurement.
 This crossover design ensures that each patient serves as their own control, minimizing inter-individual variability and enhancing the reliability of the findings.

 Eligibility